FPP-3: DIY Film and Paper Processor

 Software

-Writing the software to run the Arduino was a challenge because it was my first time programming a microcontroller in C. My previous experiences with Fortran helped me to organize the code, but the learning curve was steep.
-What helped me a lot were the amazing blogs by:
+Writing the software to run the Arduino was a real challenge, as it was my first time programming a microcontroller in C. My previous experience with Fortran helped me structure the code, but the learning curve was steep.
+What truly helped were the excellent blogs by:

-I read in the amazing book THE ROTARY PROCESSOR MANUAL by John Tinsley, that a cycle should consist of three complete cycles for better results.
-Using this parameter, I devised equations to create acceleration/deceleration phases and one where the motor goes to maximum angular velocity controlled by the potentiometer.
-This allowed me to estimate the average angular velocity of the device.
-Based on the JOBO literature and Tinsley’s book I conclude that I need average angular speeds between 45 and 75 rpm to be able to develop film and paper.
-The details of these technical details can be read in the C code on my github.
+I read in the excellent book THE ROTARY PROCESSOR MANUAL by John Tinsley, that an effective development cycle should consist of three complete rotations for optimal results.
+Using this guideline, I developed equations to define acceleration and deceleration phases, along with a steady-state phase where the motor reaches its maximum angular velocity, as controlled by a potentiometer.
+This approach allowed me to estimate the device’s average angular speed.
+Based on JOBO literature and Tinsley’s recommendations, I concluded that an average speed between 45 and 75 RPM is ideal for developing both film and paper.
+Further technical details—including the implementation—can be found in the C code available on my github.

 External design

-To facilitate the process, I built a mock-up out of cardboard (Fig. 7).
-Many sketches and shapes were attempted, but in the end, I decided on a simple accessory consisting of two red plates and a black box on top to hold the main controls.
-This device is screwed to the tray.
-On the right side, a space was designed to house an acrylic plate for the circuitry (Fig. 8).
-The electronics cover was made of a nice perforated aluminum sheet.
-The structure holding the controls and the motor was made of aluminum metal profiles.
+To streamline the design process, I built a cardboard mock-up (Fig. 7).
+I experimented with various sketches and shapes before settling on a straightforward solution: a minimalist accessory composed of two red plates and a black box mounted on top to house the main controls.
+This unit is securely screwed onto the tray.
+On the right side, I allocated space for an acrylic plate to support the circuitry (Fig. 8), with the electronics protected by a perforated aluminum sheet that adds both ventilation and a clean aesthetic.
+The structure supporting both the controls and the motor was assembled using aluminum profiles.

 Materials and production price